perplexabot/environments/maven/README.md

 ```
 $ docker run --rm -it -v $PWD/HelloWorldMaven:/workspace -w /workspace -u root maven /bin/bash
 ```
+NOTE: this uses default official maven image from dockerhub, so no users exist, saving and changes to underlying project will from root user, manual chown will need to be applied from outside the env if needed.

 ### compile (allows for manually sharing .class files)
 ```